aartibhagat/M2-Embedded_Basic-standard-calculator/1_Requirements/readme.md

 # **Features:**

--Low Cost
+- Low Cost
--Checks if the driver is seated or not.
+- Checks if the driver is seated or not.
--Can modify the temperature according to the passenger.
+- Can modify the temperature according to the passenger.
--Robust System
+- Robust System

 ## Details requirements
 ### High Level Requirements: